 Once you add salt to your pool, the salt generator recycles the salt as the sodium recombines to repeat the process.
 You may need to add salt due to backwashing or splashing, although you shouldn’t have to add a large quantity after the initial addition.

 Other than not buying chlorine for your pool, you still must maintain your pool the same way with the same pool chemistry.
 You will need to maintain the pH, alkalinity, calcium hardness and stabilizer, although with a salt water system it is likely that you will require fewer chemicals to keep your water balanced.

 You use the same filtration system with a salt generator, there is no need to replace your current filter or equipment.
 You should keep your salt generator clean and descale regularly.

 Here’s everything you need to know about pool opening: preparing your water, preventing algae, types of chlorine, water testing, and more –

 Powerful Benefits of Salt Water Pools

-Better for your hair – the salt water system is much healthier for your hair, especially for any blondes that have ever experienced green hair from swimming in a chlorine pool.
+- Better for your hair – the salt water system is much healthier for your hair, especially for any blondes who have ever experienced green hair from swimming in a chlorine pool.
 Even a well-maintained chlorine pool will leave your hair dry and can fade hair coloring.
-If you’ve been used to having to wash the chlorine out of your hair as soon as you get out of the pool, you won’t have to worry about that with a salt water pool system.
+If you’ve been used to having to wash the chlorine out of your hair as soon as you get out of the pool, you won’t have to worry about that with a saltwater pool system.

 Contact us now to set up your pool opening and get on the schedule!